 Dreams of sugar plums

 The children are probably getting sleepy after their day of holiday cheer.
 This is a perfect time to start thinking about what hot spot you should head to for live music.
-Arrange the sitter and have some adult holiday fun.
+Arrange for a sitter and have some adult holiday fun.
 You can bribe the children to be extra good, because Sunday is just as fun, and Santa is hoping they will join him for breakfast.
 Sweet dreams, little ones.

 It is difficult to think of Lake Placid in the winter without thinking of Whiteface Mountain.
 Part of the Village Stroll fun is dressing like Santa for a free lift ticket at Whiteface Mountain.
 The mountain is full of red caps and skiing and riding Santas.
 Don't be fooled by these imitation Santas, though, because the real one is strolling Main Street while children are decorating gingerbread houses at Generations Restaurant.
 Feeling a little romantic?
 One of the most popular and beautiful rides around Mirror Lake is the FREE sleigh ride on Sunday, offered by Paul Smith's College.
 Enjoy gliding behind the beautiful horse-drawn sleigh throughout the picturesque village to watch the snow fall.